Fraud Schemes (CPE Course)

 Price (with PDF Textbook): $30

-This course describes the different types of fraud schemes that may be perpetrated against a business.
-These schemes are broken down into schemes by employees, financial statement fraud, and schemes by outsiders.
+Fraud schemes can threaten the financial stability of an organization.
+By understanding as much as possible about the nature of fraud, an organization can take steps to prevent it from occurring.
+Fraud Schemes serves as this necessary guidebook, describing the different types of fraud schemes that may be perpetrated against a business.
+The schemes are broken down into schemes by employees, financial statement fraud, and schemes by outsiders.
 Accompanying the descriptions of fraud schemes are discussions about how to minimize the effects of fraud on a business.

 Author: Steven Bragg